BetterGUI-MC/Docs/content/menu/overview.md

 +++

 * Menus are what BetterGUI is for.
 It's the thing displayed to the player.
-* There are many built-in types of Menu.
+* There are many built-in types of Menu (Check the sidebar).
 A developer can also make his own menu and register to the plugin.
 * Generally, a menu contains 2 sections: `menu-settings` and [**Button**]({{% ref "../button/overview" %}})
 * You can set the type of menu by setting the `menu-type` value in the `menu-settings` section